bolnel/bead-editor-spreadsheet/README.md

 1. Open the spreadsheet.
 2. Go to **Extensions → Apps Script**.
 3. Delete any existing code in the editor (for example `Code.gs`).
-4. Copy the contents of **BeadPattern.gs** from this repository and paste it into the editor.
+4. Copy the contents of **bead-editor-template-script.js** from this repository and paste it into the editor.
 5. Click **Save**.

 ---